Northern Ireland appoints Irish nationalist as First Minister in historic shift | Politics

 Northern Ireland appoints Irish nationalist as First Minister in historic shift

-The appointment came as Sinn Fein's pro-British rival, the Democratic Unionist Party (DUP), formally ended a two-year boycott of the power-sharing government after this week striking a deal with the British government to ease trade frictions.
-"This is an historic day which represents a new dawn," O'Neill, 47, said in her acceptance speech.
-"I will serve everyone equally and be a First Minister for all."
+The appointment came as Sinn Fein's pro-British rival, the Democratic Unionist Party (DUP), formally ended a two-year boycott of power-sharing government after striking a deal with the British government to ease post-Brexit trade frictions.
+"This is an historic day which represents a new dawn," O'Neill, 47, told the assembly.
+"I will serve everyone equally and be a First Minister for all.

+"I am sorry for all the lives lost during the conflict without exception," O'Neill added.
+Britain's minister for the region, Chris Heaton-Harris, said the restoration of government represented a "great day for Northern Ireland".

-O'Neill and Sinn Fein President Mary Lou McDonald represent a shift to a new generation of Sinn Fein politicians not directly involved in the region's decades-long bloody conflict between Irish nationalists seeking a united Ireland and pro-British unionists wanting to remain the United Kingdom.
+O'Neill represents a shift to a new generation of Sinn Fein politicians not directly involved in the region's decades-long bloody conflict between Irish nationalists seeking a united Ireland and pro-British unionists wanting to remain the United Kingdom.
 As the former political wing of the Irish Republican Army (IRA), Sinn Fein was long shunned by the political establishment on both sides of the border.
-It is now also the most popular party in the Irish republic ahead of elections due next year.
+It is now also the most popular party in the Irish republic.

-The post of deputy First Minister, which has equal power under Northern Ireland's system of power-sharing government but less symbolic weight, is to be taken by the DUP's Emma Little-Pengelly.
-A column in the Irish nationalist newspaper The Irish News contemplated whether there would ever be another unionist First Minister.
+The post of deputy First Minister, which has equal power but less symbolic weight, was taken by the DUP's Emma Little-Pengelly.
+OPPOSITION

+There was heavy security around the assembly building, but no sign of trouble.
+Opposition to O'Neill's appointment was led by the Traditional Unionist Voice party, which has also rejected the DUP's trade deal.

 A referendum on unity is at the discretion of the British government and opinion polls consistently show a clear majority in favour of remaining part of the United Kingdom.
-The two-year shutdown is likely to lead to more calls for reform of the rules that allow the largest party on either side to pull down power-sharing for long periods.
-It has been suspended almost as often as it has sat since being established under the 1998 Good Friday Agreement.
+The two-year shutdown is likely to lead to more calls for reform of the rules that have allowed the largest party on either side to repeatedly disable power-sharing for long periods.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)